 An implant-supported bridge consists of two or more dental implants and a custom dental bridge.
 The custom bridge consists of dental crowns that will attach to the implants and pontics which are the replacement teeth.

-In order to qualify for this type of bridge, our patient will need to have healthy gums and a healthy jawbone.
+To qualify for this type of bridge, our patient will need to have healthy gums and a healthy jawbone.
 This is because you will need to undergo oral surgery so that we can place the dental implants.
+We can help your bone loss with a bone grafting procedure so that you qualify.

 After several months of healing time, the implants will fuse with the jaw bone and create a permanent bond for the bridge.

-These are all fused together to create the complete restoration.
 After your mouth heals over the dental implants, your dentist will secure the bridge on top of them to complete your new smile.

 The Benefits of an Implant-supported Bridge